🔍 공개 퀴즈 검색

 In 'She studied hard, and she passed the exam,' what type of sentence is this?

-1. Complex or with dependent clause
+1. Complex

-3. Simple or single clause
+3. Simple

 In 'Although it was late, we kept working,' what type of sentence is this?

-2. Simple or single clause
+2. Simple

-3. Compound-complex or multiple clauses
+3. Compound-complex

 What is wrong with this sentence?
 'I love reading I read every night.'

-1. It is a fragment
+1. It is a run-on sentence ✓

 2. It has a comma splice